 Paul Fung Yuen Law has extensive experience in the investment industry and has served managerial roles in a number of banks in Hong Kong.
 Mr. Law holds a Masters of Business Administrations degree in Finance from the University of British Columbia and is a Certified Public Accountant.
-Mr. Law is also the Chief Financial Officer of Boyuan Construction Group, Inc., a company which was listed on the Toronto Stock Exchange until August 27, 2020.
+Mr. Law was previously the Chief Financial Officer of Boyuan Construction Group, Inc., a company which was listed on the Toronto Stock Exchange until August 27, 2020.
+Mr. Law is currently a director with Brainlink Investments International Limited, a consulting and advisory company based in Hong Kong.